Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 Attributed to Harold Macmillan, handing over the prime ministership to Alec Douglas-Home in October 1963 .

 Others were there to drop out.
-Yet to be struck by the bulldozer of idustrialisation, the country’s appeal for young travellers was it’s very absence.
+Yet to be struck by the bulldozer of industrialisation, the country’s appeal for young travellers was it’s very absence.
 A culture arrested in time.

 As I was glancing over these – thinking of the chests the blades had run through, springing a leak like stuck pigs, good times all around – a well groomed man with a neatly trimmed beard came up to the stall and started chatting to me.
 He was well turned out from head to foot with silver embroidered vest, silk shirt, satin baggy-trousers, green striped chapan coat and astrakhan hat.

 ‘Salaam,’ he said, bowing and touching his forehead with his hand.
 ‘Peace be with you.
+Do any of these artefacts take your fancy?
 A penny for your thoughts.’

 I answered, ‘They must have some stories to tell’, referring to the artefacts on sale.